-As of the publication date of this document, and in view of the development of the crisis over time, the group has not yet revised this outlook
+As of the publication date of this document, and in view of the development of the crisis over time, the group has not yet revised this outlook.

-2.6 Significant events since the closing date
+2.6 Significant events since the date of closing

-2.6.1 Significant events between the closing date and the date of preparation of the management report
+2.6.1 Significant events between the date of closing and the date of preparation of the management report

-On February 12, 2020, Orano was informed by letter from the Minister of Ecological and Solidary Transition and the Minister of the Economy and Finances of their decision to amend certain regulatory provisions relating to the securing of the funding of nuclear expenses.
+On February 12, 2020, Orano was informed by letter from the Minister of ecological and solidary transition and the Minister of the economy and finances of their decision to amend certain regulatory provisions relating to the securing of the funding of nuclear expenses.
 These changes will relate to:

 - the regulatory ceiling for the discount rate, which will henceforth be expressed as an actual value (discount rate net of inflation) based on the Ultimate Forward Rate applicable on the date in question as published by the European Insurance and Occupational Pensions Authority, plus 150 basis points.
-This change will take place gradually over five years; - the maximum delay granted to the operator to rectify its situation in the case of insufficient cover: this period will be changed to five years; - removal of the requirement to increase earmarked assets when the rate of cover is between 100% and 110% in certain cases of changes in provisions.
+This change will take place gradually over five years; - the maximum delay granted to the operator to rectify its situation in the case of insufficient cover: this period will be changed to five years: - removal of the requirement to increase earmarked assets when the rate of cover is between 100% and 110% in certain cases of changes in provisions.
 However, the threshold above which withdrawals from earmarked funds will be possible will be changed to 120%.

-These amendments have no material impact on the group's financial statements as of December 31, 2019.
+These amendments have no impact on the group's financial statements as of December 31, 2019

 The group's financial statements were prepared on the basis of business continuity.
 The Orano group's operations were first affected by COVID-19 in the first quarter of 2020, with a negative impact expected on the financial statements in 2020.
-As of the publication date of this document and considering the recent nature and uncertainties related to the magnitude of the epidemic and its long-term management, the group is not yet able to assess the impact of this crisis on its financial outlook.
-However, Orano's management is not aware of any significant elements that would call into question the group's ability to continue operations.
+As of publication date and considering the recent nature and uncertainties related to the magnitude of the epidemic and its long-term management, the group is not yet able to assess the impact of this crisis on its financial outlook.
+However, Orano's management is not yet aware of any significant uncertainties that would call into question the group's capacity to continue operations.